Attractions in Panarea

 Panarea is an extremely small island.
 The island is so small that there are no roads here, only narrow paths and lanes.
 There are also no cars, since the entire island is easily accessible on foot.
 Nevertheless, there are golf carts which provide taxi services.
 3 wheel trucks and motor bikes are also used in Panarea to move around the island, although it is generally not required.

 Panarea can be a very expensive place to stay.
 There are only a few hotels on the island and visitors who are planning to visit would need to book their rooms months in advance since these tend to get booked fast because of the rising tourism.
 The hotels are quite classy and luxurious, and there aren't any options for the tourists on a budget.
 Several times the prices for the rooms have to be re-negotiated when the hotel representatives come to meet the visitors at the dock.
 Some good hotels on the island are Hotel Lisca Bianca, Hotel Quartara, Hotel Raya, Hotel La Piazza and Hotel Oasi.

 Eating in Pararea

-Like everything else in Panarea, the restaurants are quite expensive too especially in the peak tourist seasons.
+Like everything else in Panarea, the restaurants are quite expensive to, especially in the peak tourist seasons.
 Since there are only limited options for eating out, visitors don't have many choices.
 However, the food served at most hotels is extremely good and is based heavily on fresh sea food.
 There are quite a lot of good restaurants close to the harbor providing good views of the sea.
 Some good restaurants to try out in Panarea are Da Francesco, Trattoria Da Pina and Hycesia.
-Almost all hotels on the island would have their own restaurants that would mostly be serving good quality Italian fare and fresh sea food dishes.
-There are also some good cafes on the island and good quality wines are available in almost all restaurants.
+Almost all hotels on the island have their own restaurants that serve good quality Italian fare and fresh sea food dishes.
+There are also some good cafes and good quality wines are available in almost all restaurants.